waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Methodology & Lessons Learned
 ## A. Tool Usage & Debugging
-- **Tool Failure Protocol:** If any tool fails, especially a pathfinder: 1.
-Use `landmass_analyzer` to confirm physical connectivity before assuming the tool is bugged.
-2. If a path is confirmed to exist, add verbose logging/debug prints to the failing tool.
+- **Revised Tool Failure Protocol:** If any tool fails (especially `pathfinder`): 1.
+Use `landmass_analyzer` to confirm physical connectivity.
+2. If a path exists, add verbose logging to the failing tool.
 3. Re-run the tool to generate a detailed log.
 4. Analyze the log myself to identify the root cause.
-This tiered approach MUST be followed before any manual debugging attempts.
+I am forbidden from using an agent for tool debugging.
 - **Landmass Analyzer Limitations:** The `landmass_analyzer` tool now correctly accounts for boulders as obstacles, but it still does not understand one-way traversal tiles like ledges or `cleared_boulder_barrier` ramps.
-It can report a single landmass even if sections are unreachable due to these mechanics.
 - **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.

 ## B. Methodology Improvements & Future Plans